karolina-rea/CodersCard/content/resume/index-1.md

       aid, securing the festival area, organization of events, taking care of the condition of technical supplies and taking care of food for festival participants and organizers
+other:
+  - startJobDate: 2019-12-01T13:15:00.000Z
+    finishJobDate: 2019-02-19T13:15:00.000Z
+    jobTitle: Volunteer
+    companyName: '"National Fire and Juggling Festival" Ostróda'
+    jobDescription: Providing information to festival participants, providing first aid, securing the festival area, organization of events, taking care of the condition of technical supplies and taking care of food for festival participants and organizers
 education:
   - startSchoolDate: 2016-10-01T19:05:00.000Z
     finishSchoolDate: 2021-06-14T22:00:00.000Z